etiennebacher/docsifier/README.md

     #> └── index.html

 The second function is `add_md()`.
-This function is very simple: it just creates an `md.` file in “docs” to save some time.
+This function is very simple: it just creates an `.md` file in “docs” to save some time.

 ## Code of Conduct